After being born and raised in a county drenched in Red, I grew up to be a liberal. I spend a decent amount of time wondering how that happened.

-Beatty walked to and from school, typically wearing an old short-sleeved, threadbare collared shirt that was too small for him and missing a button or two, and a pair of dark greenish work pants that were too large, kept up by a tightly knotted rope.
-He never wore jeans, and apparently owned only two pairs of work pants and no more than three shirts.
-He wore the same scuffed and weathered loafers every day and never appeared freshly showered or right out of the bath.
+Beatty walked to and from school, typically wearing an old, short-sleeved, threadbare collared shirt that was too small for him and missing a button or two, and a pair of dark greenish work pants that were too large, and he kept them up with a tightly knotted rope.

 So yes, he kept to himself, because all the other students kept away from him.

-He made all F's, with perhaps a mercy D tossed in occasionally from a generous teacher.
-His scholarly persona was pure theater, but why choose such an unappealing role?
+He made all F's, with perhaps a mercy "D" tossed in occasionally from a generous teacher.
+His scholarly persona was pure theater, but why would he choose such an unappealing role?

 So, even though he was a muscular young man -- I'd guess 5"11, 180 pounds -- he was prime bullying material.